Brackenridgea zanguebarica: Description

-The plant grows either as a shrub or tree, it is a deciduous species that can reach an height of 10 m.
-The bark is corky and furrowed often greyish in color but sometimes black with yellow pigments and a yellow inner bark.
+The plant grows either as a shrub or tree, it is a deciduous species that can reach a height of 10 m.
+The bark is corky and furrowed often greyish in colour but sometimes black with yellow pigments and a yellow inner bark.
 Leaves are petiolate, the stipules are markedly longitudinally striate.
 Leaflets are obovate to elliptic in outline, up to 5 cm long and 3 cm wide and with a toothed margin.
-The flowers are whitish to cream in color and are solitary or in clusters of 2-8.
+The flowers are whitish to cream in colour and are solitary or in clusters of 2-8.

 Range

 It occurs in Kenya, Tanzania, Malawi, Mozambique, Zimbabwe and very locally Limpopo Province of South Africa, where it is endangered.
 Occurs in wooded grasslands and forest margins.

+Conservation status

+In South Africa, the yellow peeling plane is categorised as Critically Endangered in the SANBI Red List of South African Plants due to its limited range; known from a single location in the Thengwe district in Venda.
+From 1990 to 1997, it saw an 87% reduction in population.
+It is in danger of extinction as a consequence of overharvesting of the bark in the traditional medicinal trade, as a wood fuel, livestock overgrazing and habitat destruction from agriculture encroachment.

 Uses

 The stem bark and root extracts of the plant is used in native medicine to treat a variety of ailments that include amenorrhea, conjunctivitis, wound treatment and venereal diseases.